lab42-global/sic42-doc/actions.markdown

 "itemmerge": [-2, 3]
 ```

-will make the agent merge the item in storage with the one at \[x-2, y+3\].
+will make the agent merge the item in storage with the item in the inventory of the agent at \[x-2, y+3\].
 The newly created item will be stored in the inventory.

 ### 3. Information Handling

-- **infostorage:**: Write information into item.
+- **infostorage:** Write information into item.

 The value of the action consists of the relative position of the item into which the information should be written and the text to be written into the item.
 E.g.,